JakeSteam/PLATO-overwrite-emulator/README.md

 - [x] Setup GitHub Pages, subdomain, etc
 - [x] Ability to load examples
 - [ ] Ability to have multiple stacked characters side by side (maybe "add character" button?)
-- [ ] Fix occasional "ghosting" of stacked characters
+- [ ] Fix occasional black lines in stacked characters
 - [ ] Ability to input PLATO specific characters (e.g. arrows, and superscript characters)
 - [ ] Force display area to fill all available space
 - [ ] Add some sort of "3D preview" button to show how the layers stack up